-\paragraph{Effect of feature dimensions.} We find that preserving spatial structure generally matters more than retaining channels.
+\paragraph{Comparison of CEM and GD.} We compare the open-loop performance of gradient descent (GD) and the cross-entropy method (CEM) in~\Cref{app:ablations_subplanner}.
+Straightening regularization consistently improves the success rate of both planners.
+For example, on Wall and PushT, it improves the projector baseline by roughly 10\% for both GD and CEM.
+Overall, CEM achieves higher success rates but requires substantially longer planning time than GD.
+With straightening, GD achieves a better success--latency trade-off. \paragraph{Effect of feature dimensions.} We find that preserving spatial structure generally matters more than retaining channels.
 When we keep all patch tokens, we can aggressively reduce the channel dimension of DINOv2 features from 384 down to 8 without degrading performance.
-Increasing the channel dimension to $d\in\{32, 128\}$ does not improve performance and can even lead to a drop for some enviroments (\Cref{app:ablations_dim}), which is not surprising as lower dimensions can simplify both dynamics prediction and downstream optimization.
+Increasing the channel dimension to $d\in\{32, 128\}$ does not improve performance and can even lead to a drop for some environments (\Cref{app:ablations_dim}), which is not surprising as lower dimensions can simplify both dynamics prediction and downstream optimization.
 In contrast, collapsing patch features into a single global vector makes precise dynamics prediction harder.
 The predictor produces less accurate rollouts, which in turn reduces planning success.
-Notably, training a ResNet from scratch produces significantly better global features than training a global projector applied to frozen DINO patch features.
+Notably, training a ResNet from scratch produces significantly better global features than training a global projector on frozen DINO patch features.

 \paragraph{Long horizon.} To further stress test our method, we also evaluate a longer-horizon setting where the target is 50 steps away.
-We leave out UMaze and Wall, because in those environments a target picked via random 50-step rollouts can even end up surprisingly close in terms of shortest-path distance, making it unable to reflect true long-horizon difficulty.
+We leave out UMaze and Wall, because in those environments, a target picked via random 50-step rollouts can end up surprisingly close in terms of shortest-path distance, which does not reflect true long-horizon difficulty.
 We summarize the results in~\Cref{tab:long_horizon} and show success and failure examples in~\Cref{img:long}.
 As expected, success rates drop substantially compared to the short-horizon setting, but our method consistently outperforms the baseline across all settings.
 More broadly, long-horizon rollouts remain a well-known challenge for latent planning where prediction errors compound over steps and lead to substantial trajectory drift.
 This is visible in failure cases where decoded rollouts become blurry or misaligned with the simulator.